Jay Inslee: Caucus memberships

-Governor of Washington (2013–present)
+Governor of Washington (2013–2025)

 2012 gubernatorial election

 On June 27, 2011, Inslee announced his candidacy for governor of Washington.
 His campaign focused on job creation, outlining dozens of proposals to increase job growth in clean energy, the aerospace industry, and biotechnology.
 He also supported a ballot measure to legalize gay marriage, which passed, and opposed tax increases.
-Though trailing in early polls, he won election with 51% of the vote, a three-point margin over his Republican opponent, state attorney general Rob McKenna.
+Though trailing in early polls, he won election with 52% of the vote, a three-point margin over his Republican opponent, state attorney general Rob McKenna.

 2016 gubernatorial election

-In December 2015, Inslee announced on Washington's public affairs TV channel TVW that he would run for a second term as governor.
+In December 2015, Inslee announced on Washington's public affairs television channel TVW that he would run for a second term as governor.
 He emphasized increased spending on transportation and education as his primary first-term accomplishment, though he had struggled to work with the Republican-controlled Majority Coalition Caucus in the State Senate.

 In the general election Inslee faced former Port of Seattle Commissioner Bill Bryant.
 The primary issues of the campaign were climate change, job creation, minimum wage, and capital gains taxes.
 Inslee far outraised Bryant, and was reelected in November with 54% of the vote.